washing machine laundry room plant

 Overloading means your clothes have less chance to be fully dried, so they may require a second cycle through the dryer.
 With a dryer costing you up to $2 a load, two cycles means you’re paying twice as much to dry your clothes.

-By the same token, under-loading your dryer can also raise your running costs.
+By the same token, under-loading your dryer can also raise your running costs by doing more loads than necessary.
 Save your dirty clothes where you can and avoid washing/drying half-loads where possible.

 Use an indoor clothesline

 A full-blown clothesline isn’t always feasible, and using the dryer can be both costly and environmentally-unfriendly.
 In comes the indoor clothesline or ‘clothes horse’.
-These can be purchased for around $10, and are a great compromise.
+A standard clothes horse can be purchased for around $20, and can be a great compromise.
 If you have a balcony, you can also place it outside for even quicker drying.

 What type of dryer will be best for me?